ChanukaST/BPERP/Design ERP Module Front-End/README.md

   #  ERP  Front-End

- This was made using Figam.
+ This was made using Figma.
 The original project is available at https://www.figma.com/design/XPqEciFnm7tSgeozvbvrGO/Design-ERP-Module-Front-End.

   ## Running the code